Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 ### Git in Snowsight
 When you ran the setup cells in the `00_start_here.ipynb` Notebook in the previous step, you created a Git Integration in Snowflake for your forked GitHub repository!
 Please see [Using a Git repository in Snowflake](https://docs.snowflake.com/en/developer-guide/git/git-overview) for more details.

 You can browse your Git repository in Snowsight, by using our Snowsight Git integration features.
-First To do that, click on "Data" -> "Databases" in the left navigation.
+To do that, click on "Data" -> "Databases" in the left navigation.
 Then click on "DEMO_DB" database, then "INTEGRATIONS" schema, then "Git Repositories" and finally "DEMO_GIT_REPO".
 You will see the details and content of your Git repository in Snowsight.
 You can change branches and browse the files in the repo by clicking on the folder names to drill down.

 ### Deploy Notebooks
 Scroll down to the "Step 04 Deploy to Dev" section of the `00_start_here.ipynb` Notebook and run the Python cell there.
 This cell will deploy both the `06_load_excel_files` and `07_load_daily_city_metrics` Notebooks to our `DEV_SCHEMA` schema (and will prefix both workbook names with `DEV_`).